intel/zephyr.js/docs/net.md

 Send data on the socket.

-`buf` should contain the data you wish to Send
+`buf` should contain the data you wish to send.

-`writeDone` is optional and will be called once the data is written
+`writeDone` is optional and will be called once the data is written.

 ### Server.onclose Event
 `void onclose(void)`

 `close` event emitted when the server has closed.
 This only happens after a server has called `close()` and all its connections have been closed.
-Calling `close()` does not close all opened connections, that must be done manually.
+Calling `close()` does not close all opened connections; that must be done manually.

 ### Server.onconnection Event
 `void onconnection(Socket sock)`

 `connection` event emitted when a client has connected to the server.

-`sock` parameter is the socket for this new connection
+`sock` parameter is the socket for this new connection.

 ### Server.onerror Event
 `void onerror(void)`

-`error` event emitted when the server has had an error
+`error` event emitted when the server has had an error.

 ### Server.onlistening Event
 `void onlistening(void)`

-`listening` event emitted when the server has been bound, after calling `server.listen()`
+`listening` event emitted when the server has been bound, after calling `server.listen()`.

 ### Server.address
 `Object address(void)`